STOP !

 for instant info

-Your comments are important to me;
+Your questions, comments or suggestions are

-don't hesitate: write me!
+important to me; don't hesitate: write me!

-NO SPAM, Pleeeeaaaaase!
+But NO SPAM, Pleeeeaaaaase!

 Your full name *